fabiannabil1/NutriGrowth/Readme.md

 ---

-This documentation should help you understand, set up, and expand the NutriGrowth system.
+This documentation should help you understand, set up, and expand the NG system.
 Happy building!